JeremyRann/JSUnicode/doc/extending.md

 ## The byteWriter

 We'll use the `registerFactory` mechanism to register our new byteWriter, although you can use `registerPrototype` if you want to use an object prototype instead (which would be instantiated using the `new` keyword).
-So, we need a function that when called returns an object with three properties: write, finish, and serialize.
+We need a function that returns an object with three properties: write, finish, and serialize.
 This byteWriter object will also be expected to internally keep track of what's been written between it's initialization and when `finish` is called.
 We'll start with some scaffolding:

 ``` javascript
 var word32ByteWriterFactory = function () {